CiscoSecurity/tr-05-serverless-microsoft-defender-for-endpoint/README.md

   - Applies to: `Sighting`.
   - Must be a positive integer.
-  The recommended maximum value is 1000, if you use the value more, you may have problems with the AWS Lambda resource.
+  The recommended maximum value is 1000,
+  If you use a bigger value you may hit the limit of AWS Lambda resource.
   - The default is 100 (if not installed or incorrect).

 ## Usage